The best Horror Movies to watch this Halloween

 1 - THE SHINING

-Stanley Kubrick was famous for sticking with Mono soundtracks on all of his movie's, 200:1 A Space Odyssey excepted, so it's a bit of a surprise that he is notable for having fantastic audio in everything he does.
+Stanley Kubrick was famous for sticking with Mono soundtracks on all of his movies, 2001: A Space Odyssey excepted, so it's a bit of a surprise that he is notable for having fantastic audio in everything he does.
 Never is this more apparent, than in his masterpiece, The Shining.
-From the echo of the wooden floor as the tricycle is ridden through the hallway to the sound of Jack's typewriter. it is an absolute lesson in atmospheric sound to draw the viewer right into the experience and completely demonstrates how true the saying “audio is 50% of the movie experience”.
+From the echo of the wooden floor as the tricycle is ridden through the hallway to the sound of Jack's typewriter, it is an absolute lesson in atmospheric sound to draw the viewer right into the experience and completely demonstrates how true the saying “audio is 50% of the movie experience”.
 The soundtrack gets more dramatic and tense as the film goes on, probably deliberately in line with Jack's deteriorating grasp on reality.
 This movie is poured over and dissected by film students around the world for good reason, although from our research they appear to totally overlook the audio engineering.
-Watching this in surround sound changes that as the audio is rendered all around you.
-Plus, it doesn’t matter what anyone says, the scene where Hallorann arrives at the hotel is one of the most tense, nail-biting, cushion peering sequences in the history of film.
+Watching this in surround sound changes things big time as the audio is rendered all around you.
+Plus, it doesn’t matter what anyone says, the scene where Hallorann arrives at the hotel is one of the tensest, most nail-biting, cushion peering sequences in the history of film.
 REDRUM!